Jamal Agnew Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Recent Performances

-- Agnew did not record a catch in last week's game versus the Colts.
+- Agnew did not have a catch in last week's game against the Colts.

-- Over his last three games, Agnew has collected 65 yards on nine catches with one touchdown, averaging 21.7 yards per game on 22 targets.
+- Agnew has also added 65 yards on nine grabs and one touchdown during his last three games.
+He was targeted 22 times and averaged 21.7 receiving yards per game.

 Agnew's Jacksonville Teammates